eggplantpasta/dotfiles/README.md

 ```

 ### svn-diffwrap.sh
-Wrapper to use the graphical XCode FileMerge when calling `svn diff`.
+Wrapper to use a better diff tool when calling `svn diff`.

+For Mac OS use the graphical XCode FileMerge (opendiff).
+For the command line I prefer to use `git diff` wich colourises the normal diff output.
+`vimdiff` gives a coloured side by side comparison if you are comfortable using Vim.

 Save in ~/bin and make it executable.
 ```bash
 chmod +x ~/bin/svn-diffwrap.sh